remysheppard/gabby-the-tabby/content/articles/should-you-get-a-cat.md

 date: Mon, 05 Oct 2020 12:00:00 +0000
 draft: false
 categories: ['Information']
+tags:
+- Cat Ownership
+  Pet ownership
+  Getting a cat
+images:
+- cat-laying-down-on-hand.jpg
 ---

 My wife and I recently took a day trip to the beach to enjoy some alone time.
 We left Gabby at the house with plenty of food and water and a certainty that she would enjoy having a day to nap and play without mommy or daddy (mostly daddy) constantly picking her up, petting her, and loving on her.

 It was a nice little day trip, and we certainly enjoyed ourselves during it.
 At one point we decided to stop by a pet store that they have there that we don't have where we live and see if we could get Gabby a present because we're those kinds of cat people.

-We walked around and mulled over the idea of a [new water bowl](https://www.gabbythetabby.com/best-pet-fountain-for-2017-review/), [some super fancy treats](http://amzn.to/2nnTZR9), or even possibly a cat tree.
+We walked around and mulled over the idea of a new water bowl, [some super fancy treats](http://amzn.to/2nnTZR9), or even possibly a cat tree.
 But she didn't need a new water bowl because hers is awesome, she has plenty of treats, and we really don't have the room for a cat tree.

 As we wandered the store we happened on a corner that had cats up for adoption.
 There were about a half a dozen cats in this room, mingling about, that were up for adoption between $75 and $100.